Luzkan/smells/content/smells/type-embedded-in-name.md

 ## Type Embedded in Name

-Whenever a variable has explicit type prefix or suffix, it can strongly signal that it really should just be a class of its own.
-For example, `current_date = "2021-14-11"`, embeds potential `Date` class in the name of a variable, and that could also be classified as [Primitive Obsession](./primitive-obsession.md) code smell.
+Whenever a variable has an explicit type prefix or suffix, it can strongly signal that it should really be just a class of its own.
+For example, `current_date = "2021-14-11"`, embeds the potential class `Date` in the name of a variable, and that could also be classified as the [Primitive Obsession](./primitive-obsession.md) code smell.

-Wake signals that the embedded type could also be in the methods names, giving an example of `schedule.add_course(course)` function contrary to `schedule.add(course)`.
-He notes that it could have been just a matter of preference, although he insists that this can be a problem, wherever some generalization is going to happen [[1](#sources)].
-When a parent class for `Course` is introduced, to cover not only _courses_ but also _series of courses_, then the  `add_course()` have a name that is no longer appropriate, thus suggesting the usage of more neutral names. [[1](#sources)] Parameters of a method are part of the method name, and this kind of naming is also a duplication.
+Wake signals that the embedded type could also be in the method names, giving an example of a `schedule.add_course(course)` function in contrast to `schedule.add(course)`.
+He notes that it could have been just a matter of preference, although he insists that this can be a problem wherever some generalization will occur [[1](#sources)].
+When a parent class for `Course` is introduced, to cover not only _courses_, but also _series of courses_, then `add_course()` has a name that is no longer appropriate, thus suggesting the usage of more neutral names. [[1](#sources)] Parameters of a method are part of the method name, and this kind of naming is also a duplication.

-With all the possibilities of annotating variables, its unnecessary to mention it twice through variable name when type annotation or type hinting is present.
-Names with embedded types in them, for which there is no class yet that could it represent, are good candidates to get refactored into separate classes.
+With all the possibilities of annotating variables, it is unnecessary to mention it twice through variable name when type annotation or type hinting is present.
+Names with embedded types in them, for which there is no class yet that could represent them, are good candidates to be refactored into separate classes.

 ### Causation

-This was a standard in pointer-based languages, but it's not useful in modern Object Oriented Programming languages. [[1](#sources)]
+This was a standard in pointer-based languages, but it is not useful in modern Object-Oriented Programming languages. [[1](#sources)]

 ### Problems